ICanBoogie/Accessor/README.md

 ## Façade properties (and type control)

-Sometimes you want to be able to manage the type of a property, what you can store, what you can retrieve, the most transparently possible.
+Sometimes you want to be able to manage the type of a property, what can be stored, what can be retrieved, the most transparently possible.
 This can be achieved with _façade properties_.

-Façade properties are setup by defining a private property along with its getter and setter.
+Façade properties are implemented by defining a private property along with its getter and setter.

-The following example demonstrates how a `created_at` property is created, that can be set to a `DateTime` instance, a string, an integer or null, while always returning a `DateTime` instance.
+The following example demonstrates how a `created_at` property is implemented.
+It can be set to a mixed value, but is always read as a `DateTime` instance.

 ```php
 <?php